Tropical Storm Philippe (2017): Florida

 Heavy rainfall and flash flooding was reported in parts of South Florida, prompting Flood Watches for Broward, Miami-Dade, and Palm Beach counties which were previously devastated by Hurricane Irma.
 A peak precipitation accumulation of 10.93 in was reported in Aberdeen.
 Philippe also brought gusty winds to the area, with a peak wind gust of 47 mph being recorded at the Dania Beach Pier on October 29.
 Minor tree damage was reported across the Miami metropolitan area due to tropical storm-force gusts.
 A total of three tornadoes were reported in Florida due to the storm.
 An EF0 tornado was reported in Westwood Lakes, which affected a shopping center and neighborhood.
 Tree limbs fell onto cars at the Bird Bowl Shopping Center, damaging a windshield.
 The shopping center also lost electricity during the tornado.
 The front window of a CosmoProf Salon Supply shop was shattered, with the roof of the store being torn off.
 The roof of a nearby bowling alley was also damaged, letting water pour into meeting and mechanical rooms, and shifting a dumpster behind the building.
 The bowling alley was forced to close for a day, to allow employees to cleanup damage.
 The tornado also damaged the Westchester neighborhood, downing trees, utility lines, and fences.
 Minor damage to roofs and siding was also reported.
 Florida Power & Light rushed to restore electricity to the shopping center and neighborhood, following the tornado.

 A second EF0 tornado occurred in Boynton Beach that caused minor roof damage at several residences and broke a streetlight.
 Two vacant mobile homes were also damaged by the storm, one had its roof blown off and tossed hundreds of yards away, while the other had blown out windows.
 A third EF0 tornado occurred in Lake Clarke Shores, that damaged power and cable lines, fences, and downed trees.
 A wind gust of 75 mph was reported on the Forest Hill Community High School campus as the tornado moved into West Palm Beach, with a nearby street sign being blown down.
 Heavy rains from the storm overwhelmed a water treatment plant that served the cities of Palm Beach and West Palm Beach, spilling 1.2 million gallons (4.5 million liters) of sewage water into a retention basin.
-Fortunately, no casualties or monetary damages were reported in Florida.
+However, no casualties or monetary damages were reported in Florida.